CarlosCuezva/dashboards-Grafana-Teslamate/README.md

 When you have completed the wizard, a file named `config.sh` will be created in the same directory as **dashboards.sh**.

-### Option 2: Download the latest release
+### Option 2: Download and install/update the latest version

 This option downloads the latest stable version published on [GitHub](https://github.com/CarlosCuezva/dashboards-Grafana-Teslamate).
-At the end of the process, it tells you the version that has been downloaded.
+At the end of the process.

-### Option 4: Install/Update dashboards

-Install or update all the dashboards that are located in the directory indicated in your Grafana
+Next, all the dashboards that are in the indicated directory in your Grafana will be installed or updated.

 ### HOW-TO: Create a Grafana API key